McNamara84/elmo/README.md

   - `$showSpatialTemporalCoverage`: Specifies whether the form group Spatial and Temporal Coverages should be displayed (true/false).
   - `$showRelatedWork`: Specifies whether the form group Related Work should be displayed (true/false).
   - `$showFundingReference`: Specifies whether the form group Funding Reference should be displayed (true/false).
+  - `$showGGMsProperties`: specific for implementation for the ICGEM platform.
+Specifies whether the form group GGMs Properties (essential) should be displayed (true/false).

 </details>

 ## API